fernandorpm/mischiefer/README.md

 ## Switch between light and dark themes

-Now that you have succesfully imported Mischiefer to your project, it's time to start the mess!
+Now that you have successfully imported Mischiefer to your project, it's time to start the mess!

 Firstly, this is how you create a Button to **switch** between light and dark theme: